iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.8-0.9.9.md

             ...
 ```

-Restart Dovecot service is required.
+Restarting Dovecot service is required.

 For more details about changing mailbox format, please check our tutorial:
 [Change mailbox format](./change.mailbox.format.html).